Power Engineering and the Future of Energy

-The world wants more energy, but less pollution.
-And electric power consumers want smart grids that distribute power and communicate with homes and businesses, equipment and appliances, even electric cars as they recharge.
-How can you build energy infrastructure that meets so many demands?
-The answer is also clear: The Clarkson master’s in electrical engineering with a concentration in power engineering.
+The world wants more energy while eliminating fossil fuels.
+Electric power consumers want smart grids that distribute power and communicate with homes and businesses, equipment and appliances and even electric cars as they recharge.
+How can we build energy infrastructures that meet these demands?
+Clarkson University's Master of Science in Electrical & Computer Engineering with a concentration in power engineering prepares you to address these important challenges.

-The Power Engineering graduate program consists of 30 total graduate credits and at least six electrical engineering courses, four of which are in the power engineering area.
-Coursework accounts for 21-27 credits, seminar accounts for 2 credits and a project accounts for 1-7 credits.
+The power engineering graduate concentration consists of 30 total credit hours and at least six electrical engineering courses, four of which are in power engineering subjects.
+Coursework accounts for 21-27 credits, a seminar accounts for two credits and a project accounts for one to seven credits.

 Power Area Course Offerings: Clarkson currently has seven graduate-level electric power engineering courses that are offered regularly in the distance format.
 These courses are: